bgenia/s21_memory/README.md

 Write a `s21_defragmentation` function that defragments the current heap:
 - Add the ability for the user to call this function

+💡 [Tap here](https://forms.yandex.ru/u/635aae8beb61461bfd7defae/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.